mayaworld13/wanderlust_three_tier_deploment/README.md

  ```

-then open the `.env.sample` file if backend
+then open the `.env.sample` file of backend
    ```bash
    MONGODB_URI="mongodb://mongodb-containername/wanderlust"
    ```